Ynyswen railway station

 It was first opened on this site by British Rail on the former Taff Vale Railway in 1986.

 Service

 Mondays to Saturdays there is a service every 30 minutes to Treherbert and to Cardiff Central during the day, dropping to hourly after 8pm.
 On Sundays there is a two hourly service in each direction, with through trains to Barry Island.

 On 20 July 2018, previous franchise operator Arriva Trains Wales announced a trial period of extra Sunday services on the Rhondda Line to Cardiff and Barry Island.
 This was in response to a survey by Leanne Wood and the success of extra Sunday services on the Merthyr Line and the Rhymney Line.

+The service from this station is currently (summer 2023) suspended, due to major route upgrade work being carried out at multiple locations as part of the Valley Lines electrification scheme.
+The ongoing work includes upgrading the station with a second platform and accessible footbridge.
+A replacement bus service was in operation from here to Pontypridd and to Treherbert, calling at all local stations until February 2024.
+As of October 2025, service from this station is still suspended and is planned to open in Autumn 2025.